MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-discover-across-workspaces.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 05/28/2019
+ms.date: 05/29/2019
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
-# Copy reports from other workspaces (Preview)
+# Discover datasets from different workspaces (Preview)

-Learn how you can share a dataset with users across your organization.
-Then they can build reports based on your dataset in their own workspaces.

-Business intelligence is a collaborative activity.
-It is important to establish standardized datasets that can be the 'one source of truth.'
-Discovering and reusing existing datasets is a key part of this.
-When report creators start with the official datasets to build reports, the organization has consistent data for decisions and a healthy data culture.

-Power BI makes it easy for report authors to find quality, official datasets they can use wherever they are in Power BI.
-As a dataset owner, you can certify or promote your datasets so others can discover them easily.
-You can keep control of who has access to the data by using the [Build permission](#build-permission-for-datasets).
-You can also make it easier to discover your dataset by [endorsing your dataset](service-datasets-promote.md).
-Tenant administrators have a new tenant setting to [govern the use of datasets across workspaces](service-datasets-admin-across-workspaces.md).

-## Discover datasets (Preview)

-When building a report on top of an existing dataset, the first step is to connect to the dataset, either in the Power service or Power BI Desktop.
+Learn how you can find and use datasets from other workspaces to build reports in your own workspaces.
+To build a report on top of an existing dataset, the first step is to find the dataset, either in the Power service or Power BI Desktop.

 - In the Power BI service: **Get data** > **Published datasets**.
 - In Power BI Desktop: **Get data** > **Power BI datasets**.